Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Conclusions

 \section{Conclusions}

-In this paper, we review 61 papers on controllable text summarization (CTS), offering a detailed analysis, from formalizing various controllable attributes, classifying them based on shared characteristics and delving into existing datasets, proposed models, associated limitations, and evaluation strategies for CTS tasks.
-Moreover, we discuss the challenges and future prospects, making it a helpful guide for researchers interested in CTS.
-We plan to keep the GitHub\footnote{\url{https://github.com/ashokurlana/controllable\_text\_summarization\_survey}} repository regularly updated with the latest papers in the field.
+We present a comprehensive survey on controllable text summarization (CTS) by offering a detailed analysis, from formalizing various controllable attributes, classifying them based on shared characteristics, and delving into existing datasets, proposed models, associated limitations, and evaluation strategies.
+Moreover, we discuss the challenges and prospects, making it a helpful guide for researchers interested in CTS.
+We plan to keep the GitHub repository regularly updated with the latest CTS works.